-Today he does not demure: "It's incredible how Porsche has retained its 'Porscheness,' an amazing achievement.
-When people ask 'What car do you like?" it is impossible not to mention Porsche because the firm builds drivers' cars, model after model, a uniquely brilliant way of working."
+Today he does not demure: 'It's incredible how Porsche has retained its "Porscheness", an amazing achievement.
+When people ask "What car do you like", it is impossible not to mention Porsche because the firm builds drivers' cars, model after model.
+It's a uniquely brilliant way of working.'

-QUITE APART FROM the sheer breadth of his research, another characteristic sets Ludvigsen apart from many other Porsche authors: his command of the German language.
-Never having to rely on the filter of translation simply adds to the authority of Excellence Was Expected.
-Indeed, the ability to read German enabled him to take immediate advantage of the previously unseen Porsche archives that Ghislaine Kaes showed him in the early 1970s; it also allowed him to pursue other German-only resources, for example a website that lists German patents, another route for confirming Porsche's engineering history.
+Quite apart from the sheer breadth of his research, another characteristic sets Ludvigsen apart from many other Porsche authors, his command of the German language: never having to rely on the filter of translation simply adds to the authority of his work.
+Indeed the ability to read German enabled him to take immediate advantage of the previously unseen Porsche archives which Ghislaine Kaes showed him in the early 1970s; it also allowed him to pursue other German-only resources, for example a website which lists German patents, another route for confirming Porsche's engineering history.

-Speaking the language also advanced his cause: Ludvigsen says he conducted most of his interviews in German, although, he concedes, "Horst Marchart's Austrian accent was so strong we ended up talking in English!"
+Speaking the language also advanced his cause: Ludvigsen says he conducted most of his interviewing in German, although, he concedes, 'Horst Marchart's Austrian accent was so strong we ended up talking in English!'

-Individuals at Porsche whom he recalls especially helped him with the first edition were Helmuth Bott and Ernst Fuhrmann, who both gave him many extensive interviews.
-Former archivist Klaus Parr was instrumental in assisting with the 2003 edition.
-Porsche's stylists, too, he says, gave him a lot of their time.
-Ludvigsen is especially grateful to Wendelin Wiedeking, "who gave me a wonderful interview: his contribution is unquantifiable."
+Individuals at Porsche he recalls who especially helped him with the first edition were Helmuth Bott and Ernst Fuhrmann, who both gave him many extensive interviews, and former archivist Klaus Parr, who was instrumental in assisting the 2003 edition.
+Porsche's stylists, too, he says gave him a lot of their time.
+Ludvigsen is especially grateful to Wendeling Wiedeking who gave me a wonderful interview: his contribution is unquantifiable.'

-He was less fortunate with former engineering director Wolfgang Dürheimer.
-His request to interview the then Bentley chief was rejected.
-"I then discovered that Dürheimer had apparently ended the fabled Porsche tradition of the ten-year books so useful to historians.
-Paul Hensler used to keep them up to date."
+He was less fortunate with former engineering director Wolfgang Dürheimer, his request to interview the then Bentley chief being rejected.
+'I then discovered that Dürheimer had apparently ended the fabled Porsche tradition of the ten-year books so useful to historians.
+Paul Hensler used to keep them up to date.'
 The look on Karl Ludvigsen's face suggests he regarded such an act as almost criminal.

-Most interviewees recognized his achievements, however, and occasionally his standing would grant him the kind of privileged face-to-face meetings rarely available to journalists.
-He mentions the intensely private Ron Dennis of McLaren: "He gave me a fantastically generous interview about the TAG period and allowed me to take pictures, too."
+Most interviewees recognised his achievements, however, and occasionally his standing would grant him the kind of privileged face to face meetings rarely available to journalists: he mentions the intensely private Ron Dennis of McLaren: 'He gave me a fantastically generous interview about the TAG period and allowed me to take pictures, too.'

-More books have been written about Porsche than about any other make-the fascination of the Zuffenhausen sports car firm has attracted scores of authors and hundreds of journalists over half a century.
-Many of them have and will continue to consult the pages of Excellence Was Expected in their research, a source whose veracity is rarely, if ever, questioned.
-If excellence was once again expected, it has, with this magnificent and concluding new third edition, emphatically been delivered.
+More books have been written about Porsche than any other make - the fascination of the Zuffenhausen sports car firm attracting scores of authors and hundreds of journalists over half a century.
+Many of them have and will continue to consult the pages of Karl's book in their research, a source whose veracity is rarely if ever questioned.
+If excellence was once again expected, it has, with this magnificent and concluding third edition, emphatically been delivered.
+CP